Grasshopper sparrow

 The grasshopper sparrow (Ammodramus savannarum) is a small New World sparrow.
 It belongs to the genus Ammodramus, which contains three species that inhabit grasslands and prairies.
-Although sometimes found in crop fields and they will readily colonize reclaimed grassland.
+Grasshopper sparrows are sometimes found in crop fields and they will readily colonize reclaimed grassland.
 In the core of their range, grasshopper sparrows are dependent upon large areas of grassland where they avoid trees and shrubs.
 They seek out heterogenous patches of prairie that contain clumps of dead grass or other vegetation where they conceal their nest, and also contain barer ground where they forage for insects (especially grasshoppers), spiders, and seeds.
-Grasshopper sparrows are unusual among New World sparrows in that they sing two distinct song types, the prevalence of which varies with nesting cycle.
+Grasshopper sparrows are unusual among New World sparrows in that they sing two distinct song types, the prevalence of which varies with the nesting cycle.
 The primary male song, a high trill preceded by a stereotyped series of short chips, is reminiscent of the sounds of grasshoppers and is the origin of this species' name.
 Like some other birds of the central North American grasslands, this species also moves around a lot, not only via annual migrations, but individuals frequently disperse between breeding attempts or breeding seasons.
 Grasshopper sparrows are in steep decline across their range, even in the core of the breeding distribution in the tallgrass prairies of the central Great Plains.
 The Florida grasshopper sparrow (Ammodramus savannarum floridanus) is highly endangered.

+Taxonomy

+The grasshopper sparrow was described in 1713 by English parson and naturalist John Ray based on a specimen collected in Jamaica.
+It was described again and illustrated in 1725 by the naturalist and collector Hans Sloane.
+Both authors used the English name "Savanna bird".
+When the German naturalist Johann Friedrich Gmelin revised and expanded Carl Linnaeus's Systema Naturae in 1789 he included the grasshopper sparrow.
+He placed it with the finches in the genus Fringilla, coined the binomial name Fringilla savannarum and cited the earlier authors.
+The grasshopper sparrow is now placed with two other American sparrows in the genus Ammodramus that was introduced by William Swainson in 1827.